 Two years ago, here at ITV News, we revealed grave concern at the Home Office about older drug dealers forcing children to carry their drugs around the country.
-At the time, the Home Office's report was being shelved but after our revelations, the government started to listen.
+At the time, the Home Office's report was being shelved but after , the government started to listen.

 The process of taking the drugs from our big cities to smaller towns is known by officials as county lines but the young people involved call it “going country”, “out there” or abbreviated to “OT”.